SDKs and sample apps

 An SDK or devkit functions in much the same way, providing a set of tools, libraries, relevant documentation, code samples, processes, and or guides that allow developers to create software applications on a specific platform.
 If an API is a set of building blocks that allows for the creation of something, an SDK is a full-fledged workshop, facilitating creation far outside the scopes of what an API would allow.

-Sandoval compares examples from Facebook APIs and SDKs to clarify the difference.
-Later, he sums up the difference as follows: “The SDK is the building blocks of the application, whereas the API is the language of its requests.”
+Sandoval compares examples from both Facebook APIs and SDKs to clarify the difference.
+He sums up the difference as follows: “The SDK is the building blocks of the application, whereas the API is the language of its requests.”
+In other words, the SDK provides all the necessary code you would need to build an application that uses the API.

 What is your role in documenting the SDK and sample app

-As an API technical writer, documenting SDKs and sample apps present a tough challenge because SDKs requires you to be familiar with one or more programming languages.
-I explored the question of how much code you need to know in another topic, so I won’t get into too much detail here.
+As an API technical writer, documenting SDKs and sample apps presents a tough challenge because SDKs require you to be familiar with one or more programming languages.
+I explore the question of how much code you need to know in the Jobs section, so I won’t get into too much detail here.
 Usually, engineers don’t expect you to know multiple programming languages in depth, but some familiarity with them will be required in order to both write and review the documentation.
-When deciding whether to call a block of code a function, class, method, or other name, you need to have a basic understanding of the terms used in that language.
+When deciding whether to call a block of code a function, class, method, or another name, you need to have a basic understanding of the terms used in that language.

-If you’re unfamiliar with the language, you can just take what engineers write, clean it up a bit, try to walk through the steps to get them working, and see what feedback you get from users.
+If you’re unfamiliar with the language, you can just take what engineers write, clean it up a bit, try to walk through the steps to get any sample apps working and see what feedback you get from users.
 Usually, if you can get a sample app installed and working, and make sure that the basic documentation for running the app works, as well as what the app does, that might be sufficient.
+But of course, making any significant contributions to SDK documentation will require you to be familiar with that programming language.

-As I mentioned in the code samples topic, you don’t need to document how a particular language works, just how your own company’s SDK works.
+As I mentioned in the Code samples and tutorials, you don’t need to document how a particular language works, just how your own company’s SDK works.
 Presumably, if an engineer downloads the Java SDK for an API, it’s because the engineer is already familiar with Java.
 However, if your API was implemented in a particular way in Java, you should explain why that approach was taken.
-(Granted, understanding the difference between documenting Java and documenting a particular approach in the Java implementation also sort of requires you to understand Java.)
+(Granted, understanding the difference between documenting Java and documenting a particular approach in the Java implementation also requires you to understand Java.)

 Sample SDKs and sample apps

-The example integrations for the OpenWeatherMap API aren’t just short code snippets that show how to make a request to an endpoint.
+The example integrations for the OpenWeatherMap API aren’t just short code snippets that show how to call an endpoint.
 Instead, they are full-fledged, sophisticated integrations across a variety of platforms.
 As such, many of the code samples are stored in GitHub.
-Each scenario has a detailed explanation that precedes it.
+Each scenario has a detailed explanation.

 If you can put your sample apps and SDKs on GitHub, it’s usually a good idea to do so.
-Storing code on GitHub accomplishes two purposes: First, it usually puts the burden on engineering to maintain and test the code samples, as well as respond to issues users might log against the project.
-Second, it makes it easier to provide fully functional code, since users can clone the project and start working with the code immediately.
+Storing code on GitHub accomplishes two purposes: First, it usually puts the burden on engineering to maintain and test the code samples as well as respond to issues users might log against the project.
+Second, it makes it easier to provide fully functional code, since users can clone the project and start working with it immediately.
+The development team can also push out updates easily.

 Paypal REST SDK

-The SDKs in the Additional information section include Node JS, PHP, Python, Ruby, Java, and .NET SDKs.
+The SDKs in the Paypal’s Additional information section include Node JS, PHP, Python, Ruby, Java, and .NET SDKs.
 Each implementation has its own GitHub site, with its own wiki, sample code, source docs, and more.
-If you browse some of these GitHub pages, such as the one for PHP, you can see the whole collection of language-specific files for this SDK.
+If you browse some of these GitHub pages (such as the site for PHP), you can see the whole collection of language-specific files for this SDK.
+These sites show how SDKs include a variety of file types.

 The Heroku SDK is actually operated by PubNub and includes a Ruby, Java, Node JS, Python, and PHP SDK.
 If you look at, for example, the Python SDK documentation, you see links to Getting Started, Tutorials, and API reference.